 My Punk Epiphany

 Music in the 1970s was tribal.
 I mean, really tribal.
 If you are older than 50 you know what I’m talking about.
 For those who are younger, let me explain.
-If you were a punk, then you liked punk music and nothing else.
+If you were a punk at our school, then you liked punk music and nothing else.
 If you were a teddy boy, it’s unlikely you would bother trying Motorhead or Rush.
 And if you liked disco, well, to be honest no-one would admit to that because everyone else would think they were a dickhead.

 For the rest of us, choosing your tribe was a major life decision, a rite of passage, a coming of age.

 Yet, when I was 14 I was a bit lost.
 I had liked glam rock in the form of Slade and T-Rex like all my friends, and I had ogled Suzi Quatro as much as any other teenage boy.
 But it was all starting to seem a bit inane, and anyway it was over by the middle of the decade.
 My older brother had forced me to listen to some rock but nothing had grabbed my attention.
 Nothing made me sit up straight and go 'Wow'!

 Until one fine day in July 1977.